nais/doc/addons/azure-ad.md

 Do note that the same application in different clusters will be different, unique Azure AD applications, with each having their own client IDs and access policies.

-#### Owner Access

-The Azure AD application is automatically configured with sane defaults, with most other common options available to be configured through [`nais.yaml`](../nais-application/reference.md#spec-azure-application).

-Thus, we've opted to not grant owner access to any of the team's members.

-Any other use cases not covered is manually handled as of now, but this may change as needs arise.

 #### Pre-Authorized Applications